 Aside from being a requirement, here are some benefits of conducting a thorough pre-trip inspection:

 A properly conducted pre-trip inspection is a core proficiency evaluated during the CDL exam.
-The most efficient way to prepare for the pre-trip inspection exam is to make use of a checklist.
+The most efficient way to prepare for the pre-trip inspection exam is to use a checklist.
 Practice using the checklist several times a day until you have the process memorized and have mastered this important truck driver skill.
-It will serve you well in helping you obtain your CDL and will continue to be of benefit to you throughout your career.
+It will serve you well in helping you obtain your CDL and will continue to benefit you throughout your career.

-A good starting point is the FMCSA and their regulations concerning the pre-trip inspection.
-Different companies have produced their own pre-trip inspection checklists, so it’s a good idea to consult with your company’s guidance, and compare it with the FMCSA regulations to ensure you are conducting a compliant inspection.
+A good starting point is the FMCSA and its regulations concerning the pre-trip inspection.
+Different companies have produced their pre-trip inspection checklists, so it’s a good idea to consult your company’s guidance and compare it with the FMCSA regulations to ensure you are conducting a compliant inspection.

 Some common elements you will encounter on most checklists include:

 1. Tire Inspection